-NOTE: If signal stops by "asymmetrical DCC signal" (= Lenz ABC, implemented in ZIMO decoders early 2005) is employed, the resistor-diode combination is necessary in any case (even when using small capacitors) to ensure that the decoder can detect the asymmetry of the signal!
+NOTE: The above resistor-diode combination is definitely required if the "asymmetrical DCC signal stop" feature is used (=Lenz ABC) to ensure that the decoder can detect the asymmetry of the signal!

-The purpose of the resistor 3K3 shown in the drawing above (not required in all cases) is: even though a large condenser supplies the motor and lights for just a few tenths of a second (1000uF) or a few seconds (e.g. 4700uF) the remaining power, although at a voltage level below what is required by the motor and lights, is sufficient power to keep the decoders memory alive for quite some time (several minutes).
+The purpose of the resistor 3K3 shown in the drawing above (not necessarily required) is:

+Even though a large condenser supplies the motor and lights for just a few tenths of a second (1000uF) or a few seconds (e.g. 10,000uF) the remaining power, although at a voltage level below what is required by the motor and lights, is sufficient power to keep the decoders memory alive for quite some time.
 This is sometimes a rather undesired effect.
 For example: If a running loco is taken from the track and the speed then set to zero, the loco would briefly run at the previous speed when it is set back on the track after about a minute.
 Using the above-mentioned resistor would erase the memory after just a few seconds.